expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `FileSystem.getContentUriAsync(fileUri)`

-Take a `file://` URI and convert it into content URI (`content://`) so that it can be access through other applications outside Expo.
+Take a `file://` URI and convert it into content URI (`content://`) so that it can be access by other applications outside of Expo.

 #### Example